 Example.
 Fifteen years ago I was asked to write a booklet on parenting teenagers.
-The first thing I did for research was talk to a number of young people and ask them, “What should I put in the booklet?”
+The first thing I did for research was talk to a number of young people and ask them, “What I should put in the booklet?”

 Obviously, I did other research as well.
-But much of the youth input was so helpful and well thought-out that I quoted of it in the booklet.
+But much of the youth input was so well helpful and well thought-out that I quoted of it in the booklet.
 For example, this one.
 “Parents need to understand that most kids are pretty comfortable with partying and breaking rules.
 So if there’s something you’re really concerned about, you have to be prepared to have a really serious and probably uncomfortable conversation.”

 I thought that was bang on, as were insights from several kids about how authoritarian/controlling parenting mostly just pushes teenagers away.
 As one young man in his early twenties said, “From what I’ve seen, most of the time the control doesn’t work.
 So controlling parents actually have less influence over teenagers.”
 Another sound insight.

-Okay.
-So, to summarize: adolescent brains are a) vulnerable to excess stress, b) also capable of considerable insight, skill and judgment at times.
+OK So, to summarize: adolescent brains are a) vulnerable to excess stress, b) also capable of considerable insight, skill and judgment at times.
 To me what that adds up to is that the teen years are a really good time for stress education.

-However, it’s not enough to simply “stuff the duck,” that is, to give kids stress fact that they could regurgitate on a school test.
+However, it’s not enough to simply “stuff the duck,” that is, give kids stress facts that they could regurgitate on a school test.
 What young people really need is understanding and insight, especially with respect to, as Stuart Shanker says, the signs that they are becoming overstressed and what to do about it.

 All these things are really important life skills for anyone, but especially teenagers, particularly the substantial minority who report that every day is highly stressful.
 So let’s get on it.